-To view the error code for a device that has a problem, you can use the Device Manager program.
+To view the error code for a device that has a problem, you can use the Device Manager program which is part of Windows.
 Here are the steps.

 - Open the Device Manager.
 Press the Windows + R keys simultaneously.
 In the Run dialog box, type “devmgmt.msc” and click Run or press Enter.

-- The Device Manager windows will show.
+- The Device Manager window will show.
 Locate the device with the error and right-click it.

 - In the popup menu, select Properties.

-- Make sure the General tab is active (should be the default).
+- Make sure the General tab is active (this should be the default).

 - You can see the device error code in the Device status section of the dialog box.